Rhode Island Court Records

 Are Divorce Records Public in Rhode Island?

 Divorce records in Rhode Island are available for inspection to members of the general public.
-Following the Rhode Island public records law, members of the general public can request non-confidential divorce records from their custodians.
-Information such as a party’s financial accounts and the names of minors are restricted from public view and only the subject of the record and other eligible persons can access them.
+Following the Rhode Island public records law, members of the general public may request non-confidential divorce records from their custodians.
+Information such as a party’s financial accounts and the names of minors are restricted from public view and only the subject of the record and other eligible persons may access them.

 - The name of the person involved in the record, unless said person is a juvenile